alvineebai/Alvine-kubernetes/13-network-policy/readme.md

 ```bash
 kubectl delete -f network-policy.yaml
 ```
-1. Apply Network Policy that allows all ingress and egress traffic in the test-ns
+1. Apply Network Policy that allows all ingress and egress traffic in the test-ns namespace

 Create the network policy using the content in the manifest `03-allow-all-ingress-egress.yaml`